subigya-js/reachinbox.ai/README.md

 ## **Features**

-- **User Authentication**: Secure login functionality using Google OAuth.
-- **Dynamic Inbox**: Fetch and display emails dynamically using API integration.
+- **Landing Page**: A welcoming page where users can navigate to the Onebox section.
+- **Onebox Section**: A detailed view with an email list, header, and sidebar.
+- **Email List**: Fetches and displays emails, supports search and filtering.
-- **Light and Dark Mode**: Toggle between light and dark themes.
+- **Theme Toggle**: Switch between light and dark modes.
-- **Search Functionality**: Search through the inbox.
-- **Responsive Design**: Fully responsive UI.
-- **Keyboard Shortcuts**:
-  - Press "D" to delete an email.
-  - Press "R" to reply to an email.
-- **Custom Text Editor**: Includes custom buttons like "SAVE" and "Variables".
-- **Reply Functionality**: Send replies directly from the inbox.
+- **Context API**: Manages user information, theme, and email count.

 ## **Project Structure**